 Specialise in any aspect of Solid Earth Science

-The program combines geology, geophysics, mathematics, physics, chemistry and field studies to address how the solid Earthworks.
-It allows you to specialize in virtually any aspect of solid Earth science, ranging from theoretical geophysics to pure geology or geochemistry.
+The programme combines geology, geophysics, mathematics, physics, chemistry and field studies to address how the solid Earthworks.
+It allows you to specialise in virtually any aspect of solid Earth science, ranging from theoretical geophysics to pure geology or geochemistry.
 Many students choose a combined geology-geophysics focus.

 Core areas of teaching and research